Meaning of Balance of Payments Accounts

 Valuation of Transactions in Balance of Payments Accounts

 There are some transactions in international trade that do not have a specific monetary value.
 For example, two countries may agree to exchange a particular quantity of a good for some other goods.
 We call it the barter system of exchange.
 We value such transactions at their market value in the BOP accounts.

 We can broadly consolidate the items in the BOP account into four main categories:

 This is the most basic form in which international trade happens and foreign currency changes hands.
 Countries buy some goods from other countries which their residents require for consumption.
 We call it import.
 They sell some goods to other countries which are a specialty or surplus produce over and above what they require for domestic consumption.
 These are known as exports.

 This category of goods is visible and tangible.
-We can see, touch and exchange them physically.
+We can see, touch, and exchange them physically.
 They are also known as merchandise.
 The value of a country’s exports less its imports from other countries is known as the Balance of Trade.
 It is favorable for a country when exports exceed imports.
 It is unfavorable when the imports exceed the exports.
-Few examples of this category are import and export of leather goods, electronics and electrical components, machines and tools, automobiles, crude oil, defense equipment, etc.
+A few examples of this category are the import and export of leather goods, electronics, and electrical components, machines, and tools, automobiles, crude oil, defense equipment, etc.